Review of Navigator of the Seas, Transatlantic voyage April 6 through 21. 15 days, with stops in the Azores, Toulon, and Livorno on the way to Rome.

-At 1, the cabins were ready and we went to see our cabin and drop our carry-on bags.
 We had a junior suite, no. 1394.
 This is an aft cabin, so it has a slightly different configuration from standard junior suites, and it has a very large balcony.
 The room itself was very nice and spacious.
 Our suitcases went under the beds, which had been pushed together per our request.
 The bath, with its tub, was also very nice.
 The cabin has a walk in closet, but one difference between this and others we have had is that the closet is long and narrow, and while there is a clothes hanger running much of the length of the closet, towards the aft end the closet is narrower than the hangers.
 Nevertheless, with clothes for a 3+ week trip, we had plenty of storage space.
 The room has a stocked refrigerator, which we emptied and used for our wine, etc. There are few outlets, but with my Belkin cube tap and with a universal adapter for the European outlet, I had enough power outlets for a laptop, camera battery chargers, Kindle chargers, etc. Given the proliferation of devices which need charging, The Belkin cube tap (which includes a surge protector) is a necessity.

 The balcony is large and had two loungers, two chairs and a table.
 It has somewhat of an obstructed view because of the ship superstructure in the back.
 It is fully covered by the Windjammer.
 On the Navigator, the Windjammer is enclosed, so our dreams of dropping food from the Windjammer to waiting arms below were dashed.
 Because the balcony is enclosed, it had no wind whatsoever.
 On the other hand, if you want to sun yourself (not generally our thing), on an Eastbound TA the balcony is in the shade until late in the afternoon.